- Length 2 year full-time

 from Institute of Actuaries, Australia

-It is advisable that students discuss their course selection with the Program Convener, Dr Gen Nowak (firstname.lastname@example.org).
-Please ensure you take a copy of your academic transcript with you when you meet with Dr Nowak.
-He will be available during the O week in his office.
+It is advisable that students discuss their course selection with Program Convener, Dr Gen Nowak (email@example.com).

-If you are required to have a permission number to enrol the course, or any course that is approved by Dr Nowak, please complete an Application for Enrolment Change (http://www.anu.edu.au/files/resource/Enrolment-Change-Editable.pdf) and submit it to the CBE Student Services, or email to email@example.com.
+If you request a permission number to enrol any course, please complete an Application Form for Enrolment Change and submit it to the CBE Student Services, or email to firstname.lastname@example.org.

 Do you want to talk to someone before enrolling?